Hopin raises $40M Series A as its virtual events business accelerates – TechCrunch

 COVID-19 was an accelerant for Hopin, it appears.
 As the pandemic spread, the company realized that companies were going to switch from in-person events to webinars, which, in its view, aren’t great.
 So, it moved to make Hopin more available, earlier, than planned.

 Now with more money than it has had to-date, Hopin can likely accelerate its hiring, and onboard more clients than before.
 That means more virtual events, and more revenue for the company.
-It will be interesting to see how the company’s gross margins shape up over time, and what percent of the events that it helps host recur.
+It will be interesting to see how the company’s gross margins shape up over time, and what percentage of the events that it helps host recur.
 If the margins are good, and events periodic, the firm could argue for a SaaS multiple long-term.

 Ahead

-Looking towards the future, it will be interesting to see how the company approaches the realm of digital worlds, and if there’s space in its current model for more VR-style experiences.
+Looking toward the future, it will be interesting to see how the company approaches the realm of digital worlds, and if there’s space in its current model for more VR-style experiences.
 And there are other questions in the distance, including what happens when a vaccine is eventually found for COVID-19?
 Do events go back to normal, or do they wind up splitting the IRL-online divide, giving Hopin and similar companies a place in conferences for good?

-Firms like Teeoh and even Eventbrite also want a piece the virtual event market, so Hopin won’t have a walkover.
+Firms like Teeoh and even Eventbrite also want a piece of the virtual event market, so Hopin won’t have a walkover.
 That said, there’s little indication yet that virtual event hosting will be a single-winner category.
 Given the sheer TAM of the events world, there’s probably room for several.

 How quickly Hopin raises again should give us our next signal regarding the pace of its growth.
 More when we have it.